 Heavy clay soils do not work well for growing iris, but sandy or gravelly soils are excellent.
 If your native soil is heavy, you can plant irises in raised beds to help drainage.
 You may also amend your soil with gypsum or organic matter like compost to lighten the soil.

 Although irises like moisture, they also need good drainage to prevent rot problems.
 Water them when the top 2 inches of the soil feels dry.
 These plants have a good tolerance for drought.

 Temperature and Humidity

 Irises are notorious for their hardy disposition.
 They don't mind temperature extremes, as long as the soil allows excess rain or snowmelt to drain away.
-Irises that are damaged by heavy winds or hail can be susceptible to iris borer larvae entering the plants.
+Irises that are damaged by heavy winds or hail can be susceptible to iris borer larvae.

 In the spring, apply a low-nitrogen 6-10-10 fertilizer around your irises.
 Too much nitrogen will encourage foliage at the expense of blooms.
 Bone meal is also a good fertilizer.

 Types of Bearded Iris

 Within the broad category of the popular bearded iris group, there are also subcategories: tall bearded, intermediate bearded, short bearded, miniature bearded, and border bearded.
 The main distinguishing feature of these subcategories is their stature, although they also vary somewhat in bloom time.
 Read plant labels carefully so you understand what type of iris you are buying.